 CAPWR aims to contribute to the peaceful and sustainable society by combining the knowledge of think tanks focused on international cooperation with industry-academia collaboration that brings together national universities that play a core role in research and development as well as human resources development with manufacturing companies.
-In addition, CAPWR is also expected to contribute to the achievement of the targets set forth in the Fourth and Fifth Gender Equality Basic Plans by strengthening initiatives with goals such as increasing the hiring of women researchers, fostering their promotion to management positions, and putting in place a diverse research environment.
+In addition, CAPWR is also expected to contribute to the achievement of the targets set forth in the Fourth Gender Equality Basic Plans by strengthening initiatives with goals such as increasing the hiring of women researchers, fostering their promotion to management positions, and putting in place a diverse research environment.
 At the same time, CAPWR promotes new knowledge and opportunities to women researchers at universities and companies while effecting a quantitative and qualitative enhancement of women researchers with local roots and an international perspective, particularly for those involved in science, engineering, and agriculture.

-For more information about CAPWR, please visit the website below. https://womenres.hiroshima-u.ac.jp/
+https://womenres.hiroshima-u.ac.jp/en/